neighborhoods/Prefab/README.md

         - The class properties of the DAO.
 Each property should have:
             - `php_type`
                 - The type of object the property represents.
 This can be a primitive or a fully qualified namespaced object
-            - `database_column_name`
+            - `record_key`
-                - Name of the database column containing the data that populates the class property
+                - Name of the key containing the data that populates the class property
+                - Note: This used to be called `database_column_name` which is still maintained for backwards compatibility
             - `nullable`
                 - Whether or not this property can be null.
 If true, the builder method will surround this property with isset() before attempting to set the value on the DAO
                 - If not set, defaults to false